pommevilla/pesi-cluster-analysis/README.md

     * `run_name` can be whatever name you choose to help organize the workflow products inside the `outputs` directory.
     * Edit the `light_db` and `full_db` paths in the `bakta` section with the path where you downloaded the bakta directories to.
 The `light_db` and `full_db` values should be absolute paths ending in `db-light` and `db`.
         * Example `shared/databases/db-light` or `shared/databases/db`
+    * You can leave the other values alone.
 * Activate the virtual environment: `conda activate pesica`
+* Run the setup script: `python pesica setup`
+    * This will extract the included blastdb, download the required bakta databases, and set up the virtual environments used in the rest of the pipeline

 ## Example usage